 Every June, the NCAA Men’s College World Series sweeps into Omaha.
 If you’ve never been to a game, it’s a whirlwind.
 Here’s the most comprehensive guide to going to a CWS came, with everything you need to know before you go, including tips for tailgating and getting game tickets, plus what to do in the event of bad weather.

 UPDATE: This post was first published in 2019 and has been updated in March 2021 with current information.

 The NCAA 2021 Men’s College World Series starts with the Opening Celebration Day and Friday, June 18, 2021.
 Games run Saturday, June 19, through Tuesday/Wednesday, June 29/30, 2021.

 Where can you get tickets?

 General admission ticket books, which contain 10 general admission tickets, are typically available through TicketMaster for $95.
-In 2020, the tournament has been canceled.
 Anyone who purchased tickets will have the option of a full refund or credit with details of that process coming soon.